The 50 Best Celebrity Mugshots, Hot and Famous Mugshots of all time

 Shawn Corey Carter, aka "Jay-Z", was arrested by New York City police in December 1999 for allegedly stabbing record producer Lance “Un” Rivera at New York’s Kit Kat Club.

-He was charged with felony assault and could have faced a 15 year prison sentence.
+He was charged with felony assault with a deadly weapon and could have faced a 15 year prison sentence.
 Jay-Z later plead guilty to a reduced charge of misdemeanor assault and was sentenced to three years probation.

 5. David Bowie, 1976